 Properties of counter fields

 After you specify a Field name (which controls how this field is referenced inside the tab) and that the Field type is Counter, you can toggle on More field attributes to show the options below.
-Complete the transaction at the end but clicking Save.
+Complete the transaction at the end by clicking Save.